oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/prerequisites.md

      The drop command implicitly uses the same `rcu` pod and the same database credentials `oracle-rcu-secret` secret that you set up when you created the RCU schema.

-##### Increase introspection job timeout

-The JRF domain home creation can take more time than the introspection job's default timeout.
-You should increase the timeout for the introspection job.
-Use the `configuration.introspectorJobActiveDeadlineSeconds` in your Domain to override the default with a value of at least 300 seconds (the default is 120 seconds).
-Note that the `JRF` versions of the Domain YAML files that are provided in `/tmp/sample/domain-resources` already set this value.

 ##### Important considerations for RCU model attributes, Domain fields, and secrets